 But he also says, in many places in his Church Dogmatics, that if we deny the Lord who bought us, that if we refuse to acknowledge that in Christ God has done it all, then we can be nailed to that denial for eternity.
 For Barth, the sinner in hell is the ultimate insane person.
 He’s denying reality.
 He’s denying that Christ died for him.
 It isn’t that the price hasn’t been paid—it’s that he’s unwilling to accept it.

 But that prisoner refused.
-He says, “No, I’ve done the crime and I’ll do the time.
+He said, “No, I’ve done the crime and I’ll do the time.
 I will not accept this pardon.”
-Legally, he could not be forced to leave that prison even though the pardon is there for him.
+Legally, he could not be forced to leave that prison even though the pardon was there for him.
 Hell is a monument to the person who says, “My will be done, not thine, O Lord.”
 This is what Barth is saying.

 JMF: Cornelius Van Til comes up, a quote from him or Francis Schaeffer, when you do a Google search.

 DT: Yes.
 Van Til was very warm toward Barth, or maybe you could say hot behind the collar.
-He wrote a book titled Christianity and Barthianism, which gives us some idea of how he saw the two standing, even though Barth was someone who believes in the Trinity and the incarnation and the substitutionary atonement of Christ and the inspiration of Scriptures, and yet he’s described as being someone who has departed completely from Christianity.
+He wrote a book titled Christianity and Barthianism, which gives us some idea of how he saw the two standing, even though Barth believed in the Trinity, the incarnation, the substitutionary atonement of Christ and the inspiration of Scriptures, and yet he’s described as being someone who has departed completely from Christianity.

 Van Til was so unhappy with Barth’s rejection of double predestination and his emphasis on a universal atonement that he approached Barth, I would have to say, with a closed mind.
 Even though he had a fine mind, it was closed when it came to Barth.

 JMF: Most of us suffer from that one way or another from time to time. (laughing)